RMortUOIT/RyanMortonResume/Android Examples/Maze Game/readme.txt

 Code samples provided include the cornerstone algorithms of the maze generator, which are the victory path generator and the dead end generator.
 The code samples also include the canvas objects that actually handle the bulk of the rendering for the ingame state and the victory animations.
-Finally the last code samples include the activity that controls the ingame state and the victory state.
+Finally the last code samples include the activities that control the ingame state and the victory state.

 Screenshots included show the different views from the app, including the main menu, the setup menu, the ingame view and the victory view.